What we know about Metroid Prime 4 on Nintendo Switch

 We know that Retro Studios is not working on it, having moved on to Donkey Kong.

-It's been rumored that Bandai Namco -- which recently brought Dark Souls Remastered to PS4, Xbox One and PC (the Switch version has been delayed) -- is the developer, but Nintendo hasn't confirmed anything.
+It's been rumored that Bandai Namco -- which recently brought Dark Souls Remastered to PS4, Xbox One ($449.98 at Amazon.com) and PC (the Switch version has been delayed) -- is the developer, but Nintendo hasn't confirmed anything.

 We do know that legendary Nintendo producer Kensuke Tanabe is leading development and his statement about the project reveals very little.